Indefinite Morse 2-functions; broken fibrations and generalizations: Theorems about --valued Morse --functions on cobordisms between cobordisms

 If we arranged that $\zeta_{t}$ is ordered for $t \in [1/2+\delta,1]$, we would have completed the proof of the connectedness assertion.
 This is fine if $\zeta_{1/2+\delta}$ (handed to us by the construction on $X_0 \cup X_c \cup H)$ is ordered.
 There are two different cases when $\zeta_{1/2+\delta}$ will not be ordered.
 The first case is when $k=n/2$.
 Here we have a critical point of index $n/2$ below a critical point of index $n-1-n/2 = n/2-1$.
 The relevant indices are indicated on the left in Figure~\ref{F:UnorderedAfterCriticalHandle}.
-However, as long as the level sets of $\zeta_{1/2+\delta}$ are connected, we can start off the homotopy $\zeta_t$, $t \in [1/2+\delta,1]$, by switching the heights of the two offending critical points as indicated on the right in Figure~\ref{F:UnorderedAfterCriticalHandle}, and then keep everything ordered thereafter.
-The only case in which the level sets might be disconnected is when $n/2 = n-2$ and $n/2-1 = 1$, i.e. when $n=4$ and $k=2$.
+However, as long as the level sets of $\zeta_{1/2+\delta}$ are connected, we can start off the homotopy $\zeta_t$, $t \in [1/2+\delta,1]$, by switching the heights of the two offending critical points as indicated on the right in Figure~\ref{F:UnorderedAfterCriticalHandle}.
+Because $\zeta_{1/2-\delta}$ has critical values of index $\leq k-1$ below $1/2$ and $\geq k$ above $1/2$, $\zeta_{1/2+\delta}$ is now ordered.
+The only case in which the level sets might be disconnected in the short space when $\zeta_t$ is not ordered is when $n/2 = n-2$ and $n/2-1 = 1$, i.e. when $n=4$ and $k=2$.
 In this case we should make sure that, in $\zeta_{1/2-\delta}$, the attaching $S^1$ for the $2$--handle $H$ does not separate the level set in which it lies.
 A moment's thought about the proof of Theorem~\ref{T:MorseExistence} shows that this is easy to achieve.

-The second case when $\zeta_{1/2+\delta}$ will not be ordered is when $n-1-k > k+1$, in which case the upper of the two new critical points, which has index $n-1-k$, may have critical points of lower index above it.
+The second case when $\zeta_{1/2+\delta}$ will not be ordered is when $n-1-k > k$, in which case the upper of the two new critical points, which has index $n-1-k$, may have critical points of lower index above it.
 In this case start off the homotopy $\zeta_t$, $t \in [1/2+\delta,1]$, by lifting this critical point above those of lower index, and then proceed as above.
 The only case when this could conceivably cause any connectedness problems is when $k=1$ and $n-k-1=n-2$, but adding a $1$--handle and its dual $(n-2)$--handle to a fiber that is already connected cannot disconnect the fiber.

 \end{proof}

 The rest of this section is devoted to proving uniqueness, i.e. the proof of Theorem~\ref{T:SquareUniqueness}.
 To do this, we first show that our two models, forward and backward handles, are a complete list of local models, in the following sense: